2017 Georgia Gun Carry Bill

 - College and Career Academies

-- Classes w/ Move On When Ready (MOWR)/dual enrollment students (defined as the space or room being currently used for MOWR/dual enrollment instruction)
+- Classes w/ Dual Enrollment high school students (defined as the space or room being currently used for Dual Enrollment high school instruction)

 - Faculty, staff or administrative offices